 This treatment method is typically used for varicose veins.

 In sclerotheraphy, the damaged vein is injected with a chemical that causes it become unable to carry blood.
-As a result, blood will go back to the heart through another vein and the damaged vein just disintegrates.
+As a result, blood will go back to the heart through another vein and the damaged vein will atrophy.

 Sclerotherapy is used for targeting small to medium-sized veins.
 The procedure takes only 10-15 minutes to perform and has minimal downtime.
 It is also less invasive compared to vein surgery.

 The sclerosant solution also shrinks the feeder veins under the skin, preventing re-occurrence of spider veins.
 You may be required to wear stockings for at least two weeks after the treatment to encourage healing.
-For significant results, you need few injections spaced by several weeks.
+For significant results, you need multiple treatments spaced by several weeks.

 Superficial Vein Thrombophlebitis